 APIR3.1.1[12] The screen attributes of the Front Panel Manager Window shall be set to the values of the controller unit at power up as described in ATC Controller Standard, Section 7.1.4 (ATC 5201 has this in Section 6.1.4).

+APIR3.1.1.2[4] The API shall provide the ability for an application program to reserve exclusive access to the Aux Switch (see ATC Controller Standard, Section 7.1.4) (ATC 5201 has this in Section 6.1.4).

+APIR3.1.1.2[5] An application program that has reserved exclusive access to the AUX Switch shall maintain exclusive access to the switch even if the application program has no window in focus.

 APIR3.1.1.2[7] The API shall provide a function or set of functions to set the attributes of a Front Panel display as described in the ATC Controller Standard, Section 7.1.4 (ATC 5201 has this in Section 6.1.4).